Bira/octopus-carnival/_posts/2023-06-20-neverwinter-bladesinger.md

 spells with higher level ones as you level, so I guess they just accumulate in your spellbook.
 A level 1 bladesinger knows 2 encounter attack spells and can prepare 1.
 A level 30 character knows 14 encounter attack spells and 10 utilities, and can prepare 3 and 5 of them respectively.
-The frequency with which you learn new spells is different from the frequency which nearly every other class gets new powers.

 I say "encounter attack spells", and they get presented in red boxes, but they're only encounter powers for standard wizards.
 A bladesinger treats them all as _dailies_, and even gets them when other characters would normally get daily powers.
 This means the level of the powers lags behind your character level.
-At level 5, you pick from a list of level 3 powers, and so on.
+At level 5, you pick from a list of level 3 wizard powers, and so on.
 So yeah, even "spell level differs from character level" makes a comeback here.
 Your reward for reaching level 20 is that you get to pick a single spell from a list of actual daily attack powers.

 Utility powers are less wonky.
-Their levels match your own at each point where you learn new ones, and their frequency of use actually matches the one in their descriptions - encounter powers are encounter powers for you.
+You get them at the same levels as everyone else, their level matches yours when you get them, and their frequency of use actually matches the one in their descriptions.

 At the levels where other characters would get encounter powers, you gain new class features.
 These either make your bladespells a little better, or give you